nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 We plan to address and fix all the current constraints mentioned above in the next iteration of this product (V1.5).

+## 5.5 Improve UI

+There are some known issues with the current UI.

+For example, our testers have noted that:
+* The feedback box is too small, and is unable to show the full feedback message without long scrolling.
+* The scroll bar sometimes jumps and changes in size randomly.
+* There is an amount of space on the right side of the contact card that is not being utilized.

+We plan to address and improve our UI in V1.6.

+## 5.6 Improve Tag Deletion Command

+Currently, the `delete-t` command can only delete tags one at a time.
+This may be inefficient if a users wants to delete multiple tags of differing tag types, especially if said user has contacts with many assigned tags.

+We plan to address this constraint in the next iteration of this product (V1.5).

+## 5.7 Improve Consistency of Command Feedback

+Currently,

 [↑ Back to top of section](#5-planned-enhancements)